PSLmodels/OG-USA/docs/book/content/calibration/earnings.md

     ln(w_{j,t}) = \alpha_{j} + \beta_{1}age_{j,t} + \beta_{2}age_{j,t}^{2} + \beta_{3}*age_{j,t}^{3} + \varepsilon_{j,t}
   ```

   The estimated parameters from equation {eq}`EqWage_profile` are given in {numref}`TabWage_profiles`.
-The life-cycle earnings profiles implied by these parameters are plotted in {numref}`FigLogAbil`.
+The life-cycle earnings profiles implied by these parameters are plotted in {numref}`Figure %s <FigLogAbil>`.
 Note that there are few individuals above age 80 in the data.
 To extrapolate these estimates for model ages 80-100, we use an arctan function of the following form:
   ```{math}
   :label: EqLfEarnArctan
       y = \left(\frac{-a}{\pi}\right)*arctan(bx+c)+\frac{a}{2}